How Pretend Play Helps Your Child’s Developing Brain

 Like you could become anyone, or do anything during playtime—all it took was a little imagination?
 If so, you were doing something called pretend play, which can be so beneficial for all children!

 While all types of play help children learn and grow, pretend play has its own set of benefits.
 Children who use their imagination and ‘play pretend’ in safe environments are able to learn about their emotions, what interests them, and how to adapt to situations.
-Play is always a great way to take advantage of baby’s neuroplasticity, and pretend play takes this even further, helping children use their social-emotional and executive function skills.
+Play is always a great way to take advantage of baby’s neuroplasticity, and pretending takes this even further, helping children use their social-emotional and executive function skills.

 What is pretend play?